cylead/daily-writing/numerical linear algebra/Trefethen notes.md

 Or in short, change of basis:
 ![picture 1](../images/95e1a789d372541836760d0b918cd270bb4aef63da23d824022ebda06b064b9d.png)

 How to prove row rank and column rank are the same?
-SVD, both equal to the rank of $\Sigma$
+SVD, both equal to the rank of $\Sigma$.

-The multiplication of a unitary matrix preserves the inner product and the 2-norm and Frobenous norm.
+The multiplication of a unitary matrix preserves the inner product and the 2-norm and Frobenius norm.
 $$\|QA\|_2 = \|A\|_2, \|QA\|_F = \|A\|_F$$
 In the real case, it is a rotation ($det Q = 1$) or reflection ($det Q = -1$).

 ### Norms
 "The Sergei plaza in Stockholm, Sweden has the shape of the unit ball in the 4-norm."

-Notation difference: subscripts with parenthesis are matrix demension notation, otherwise it is the norm notation.
+Notation difference: subscripts with parenthesis are matrix dimension notation, otherwise it is the norm notation.
 There are two ways to define matrix norm:

 1. Induced matrix norms.
 Define as the maximum factor by which $A$ can "stretch" a vector $x$.